|

 This

-fully escorted learning vacation represents a terrific travel value in
+is a fully escorted learning vacation and it can represent a terrific travel value in

 wonderful food are enjoyed by all.